IR POLICY

 4. System to provide feedback on dialogues

-The business planning management division provides feedback on opinions, requests, inquiries, and concerns, etc. learned from dialogues with shareholders, etc. in a timely and appropriate manner depending on the nature to the Board of Directors or the Management Committee to reflect them on the management.
+The business planning department provides feedback on opinions, requests, inquiries, and concerns, etc. learned from dialogues with shareholders, etc. in a timely and appropriate manner depending on the nature to the Board of Directors or the Management Committee to reflect them on the management.

 Implementation status of dialogue with shareholders, etc.